How Can You Create an Income Bridge to Delay SS?

 - Dec 10, 2025

-- 2 min read
+- 3 min read

 Are you retiring early?
 Here’s how to create an income bridge between your early retirement date and Social Security claiming date.

-The solution: Create a strategic Income Bridge.
+The solution: Create an Income Bridge.

 Why This Works

-By planning an “income bridge," you don't have to choose between retiring early and maximizing your benefits.
+By planning an “income bridge," you don't have to choose between retiring early or maximizing your benefits.
 You can cover today's needs while securing a higher, inflation-protected income for the rest of your life.

 The Bottom Line